dwmkerr/hacker-laws/README.md

 [Hanlon's Razor on Wikipedia](https://en.wikipedia.org/wiki/Hanlon%27s_razor)

-> "Never attribute to malice that which is adequately explained by stupidity."
+> Never attribute to malice that which is adequately explained by stupidity.
 >
-> -Robert J. Hanlon
+> Robert J. Hanlon

 This principle suggests that actions resulting in a negative outcome were not a result of ill will.
 Instead the negative outcome is more likely attributed to those actions and/or the impact being not fully understood.